Champii/dotfiles/README.md

     - Comments (end of line ('#') or inline ('/*' '*/')
     - Async?
     - Keep newlines (for formating)
+    - Fix that annoying problem with unaryexp that can be confused with function shorthand (space problem between operator and expr)
   - Desugar
     - Operator precedence
     - Operator into function calls